How To Apply

 There is no medical school graduation date requirement.
 Applicants must be legally able to work in the U.S. or eligible to obtain work authorization.
 The GME office facilitates J-1 Clinical and H1B visas.
 International Medical Graduates should contact the ECFMG at (215) 386-5900 to obtain more information about the ERAS application process.

-If you are selected for an interview, an invitation will be extended via email.
+If you are selected for an interview, an invitation will be extended via the ERAS messaging system.
 The interview is an essential part of the application process and involves one full day in Portland.
 Interviews start promptly at 8am and include a lunch on campus and dinner off campus with some of our residents.
 We interview Mondays and Wednesdays early November through early January.

 PGY-2 positions are filled on a rolling admissions basis.
 Applications are accepted only through the Electronic Residency Application Service (ERAS).
 The deadline for application and letters of reference is December 31st of the year prior to the starting year.
 Applications received after this will be considered on a case-by-case basis.